LGBTQ+ Relationship Counselling (Est. 2010)

 You’ll want to learn how relationship counselling can help you deal with and stay safe from (sometimes) very serious, honest, and upsetting topics.
 You’ll want to discover how you might make use of counselling (not necessarily how others use it; your needs will be distinct from theirs).
 You will want the therapy process to evolve into one that is tailored to your own relationship’s needs.
 You’ll want to know that you can use this process at home, too.

-It doesn’t matter how much experience Dean has in assisting other lesbian, gay, bisexual, trans, queer, fluid, and asexual struggling partners; it’s about the trust that grows from your work with Dean.
+It doesn’t matter how much experience Dean has in assisting other lesbian, gay, bisexual, trans, queer, fluid, and asexual struggling partners; it’s about the trust that grows from the bespoke approach involved with your counselling work with Dean.

 This is not a prescriptive process (you describe your problems, and the counsellor tells you what to do).
-Honestly, Dean doesn’t have such a right!
-Instead, therapy becomes a safe place where we look at what’s not working and consider substitutions that could work better.
+Honestly, no therapist has a right to prescribe: “here’s how you do things correctly”.
+Instead, bespoke relationship therapy becomes a safe place where we look at what’s not working and consider substitutions that could work better.

-This is the kind of process you’ll want to experience firsthand, to see and feel that it’s maturing sufficiently to handle the work we have ahead of us.
+This is the kind of bespoke process you will want to experience firsthand; to see and feel that it’s maturing sufficiently to handle the work we have ahead of us.

-This is how we will proceed: in a clear, trusting alliance that takes the best of what you have and rebuilds the worst of it into the kind of healthy relationship that you want… together.
+This is how we will proceed: in a clear, trusting, bespoke alliance that takes the best of what you have and rebuilds the worst of it into the kind of healthy relationship that you want… together.

 Why video counselling is the service to choose…

-Video Conferencing Therapy: the ideal solution you’d forgotten all about!
+Video Conferencing Therapy: the right solution for you that you’d forgotten all about!

 Even in terms of geographic locations, he may be many miles away from your hometown, but he can be right there on your computer, laptop, or smartphone every week.